England Guide

 Cole Palmer has had one of the most remarkable rise in English football in recent memory.
 From Manchester City to Chelsea, he has established himself as one of the Premier League's most dangerous attacking players — creative, composed under pressure and capable of creating and scoring goals in equal measure.
 At international level his role is still developing, but by the World Cup he will be one of England's most important players.

-Why it matters: England combines current relevance, recognisable stars and enough World Cup memory to keep fans engaged throughout the tournament build-up.
+Why it matters: England combines current relevance, recognisable stars and enough World Cup memory to stay central through the live tournament, not just the old pre-opener phase.

 KICKIQ QUIZ ANGLE